jmpews/goscan/README.md

 * set [`maxWorkers`, `jobQueueLen` and `feedback mechanism`](https://github.com/jmpews/goscan/blob/master/scanner.go#L26)

 ```
-// if you set a fixed number of goroutine, set feedback-mechanism `false` and initWorkers == jobQueueLen`
+// if you set a fixed number of goroutine, set feedback-mechanism `false` and maxWorkers == jobCacheQueueLen`
 // Example: pool = NewGoroutinePool(100, 100, false)

-// if you use feedback-mechanism, set `feedback = true`, initWorkers and jobQueueLen
+// if you use feedback-mechanism, set `feedback = true`, maxWorkers and jobCacheQueueLen
 // Example: pool := NewGoroutinePool(100, 1000, true)

-// 1000 initWorkers and 20000 jobQueueLen, with feedback mechanism
+// 1000 maxWorkers and 20000 jobCacheQueueLen, with feedback mechanism
 pool := NewGoroutinePool(1000, 20000, true)
 ```